Find Affordable College Courses

 Accounting majors at University of the District of Columbia take out an average of $31,330 in student loans while working on their egree.

-Read full report on Accounting at University of the District of Columbia
+Full Accounting at University of the District of Columbia Report

-Strayer University - Global Region landed the #9 spot in the 2023 rankings for the best accounting programs.
-Located in the large city of Washington, Strayer University - Global Region is a private for-profit college with a large student population.
+Strayer University - Global Region came in at #9 in this year’s edition of the Best Accounting Schools in District of Columbia ranking.
+Located in the city of Washington, Strayer University - Global Region is a private for-profit school with a large student population.

 The average amount in student loans that accounting majors at Strayer University - Global Region take out is $43,197.

-Strayer University - District of Columbia did quite well in this year’s ranking of the best schools for accounting students.
-It came in at #10 on the list.
-Located in the city of Washington, Strayer University - District of Columbia is a private for-profit college with a fairly small student population.
+Strayer University - District of Columbia ranked #10 on this year’s Best Accounting Schools in District of Columbia list.
+Located in the large city of Washington, Strayer University - District of Columbia is a private for-profit school with a small student population.

 After completing their degree, accounting graduates from Strayer University - District of Columbia carry an average student debtload of $43,197.